Vivojay/mariana-music-player/README.md

 download-ml <URL> [mp3|flac|wav|m4a|opus] [output path]
 ```

+`lib.lib` remains the human-editable list of library roots.
+Mariana indexes it
+incrementally in SQLite: unchanged files are not re-probed, renames retain their
+library identity, unavailable drives do not erase tracks, and deleted files are
+tombstoned until `library clean --missing` is explicitly issued.
+Native file
+events are debounced; network/removable roots use bounded polling.
+Fingerprint
+and recommendation feature work pauses while media is playing.

 Capabilities are explicit.
 Pause, stop, volume, mute, progress, history,
 queueing, and `now` apply to successfully decoded sources.
 Seeking is rejected
 for live/non-seekable streams.
 Radio resync restarts at the live edge.
 Mariana
 does not bypass DRM, authentication, geographic restrictions, or server access
 controls.

+Direct URLs are restricted to `file`, `http`, and `https`.
+HLS/DASH and
+Icecast/Shoutcast are supported over HTTP(S); arbitrary FFmpeg device and
+transport protocols are rejected.
+YouTube stream URLs are resolved immediately
+before use and are never stored.
+Optional authenticated YouTube access can
+reference a browser profile through `sources.youtube.browser profile`; Mariana
+does not copy cookies into its database or logs.

 ## Open identification and lyrics